intel/nauta/docs/user-guide/actions/view_cli_help.md

 # Viewing CLI Commands Help

-The `–-help` command provides man-page style help for each nctl command.
+The `--help` command provides man-page style help for each nctl command.
 You can view help for any command and subcommand, and all related parameters.

-Entering `nctl –-help` or `nctl -h` provides a listing of all nctl commands (without subcommands), as shown next.
+Entering `nctl --help` or `nctl -h` provides a listing of all nctl commands (without subcommands), as shown next.

     $ nctl -h